|

 about the size of a crow, with curved claws similar to those used by

-The find "further shortens the morphological gaps
+The find further shortened the morphological gaps between

-bird-like dinosaurs is similar to that of early birds," he added.
+was similar to that of early birds.

 Tree-dwellers